10X Your A/B Testing with Google Ads Variations

 A brief aside on why Ad Variations make me kinda sad or whatever

-When I came to WordStream many moons ago as a Managed Services rep, it was partly because I couldn’t get a job as a copywriter.
+When I came to WordStream many moons ago as a Marketing Services rep, it was partly because I couldn’t get a job as a copywriter.
 While I’d written a thing or two about a thing or two, I didn’t have a polished portfolio.
 The ceaseless horde of cover letters I sent to every agency in Boston that explained exactly how and why I would slay all work that came my way went unanswered.
 Alas, I’d never realize my true potential: becoming apex this guy, complete with MacBook…

 I was crushed.
 But it worked out for the best.